Subcomandante Marcos: Popularity

 Marcos experienced a general uptick in popularity in 2006 when he toured Mexico on the Other Campaign.
 On this 3,000 km trek to the capital he was welcomed by "huge adoring crowds, chanting and whistling", while "Marcos handcrafted dolls, and his ski mask-clad face adorns T-shirts, posters and badges."

 By 2011, Mexican historian Enrique Krauze wrote that "Marcos [has] remained popular among young Mexicans, but as a celebrity, not as a role model".

 In May 2014, Marcos gave a speech in front of several thousand onlookers as well as independent media organizations in which, among other things, he explained that because back in 1994 "those outside [the movement] did not see us…the character named 'Marcos' started to be constructed", but that there came a point when "Marcos went from being a spokesperson to being a distractor", and so, convinced that "Marcos, the character, was no longer necessary", the Zapatistas chose to "destroy it".

-Marcos has been compared to popular figures such as England's folklore hero Robin Hood, Mexican revolutionary Emiliano Zapata, Argentine guerrilla Che Guevara, India's pacifist independence leader Mahatma Gandhi, South African anti-apartheid icon Nelson Mandela, and even U.S. president John F. Kennedy in the 1960s, on account of his "popularity in virtually all sectors of Mexican society."
+Marcos has been compared to popular figures such as England's folklore hero Robin Hood, Mexican revolutionary Emiliano Zapata, Argentine guerrilla Che Guevara, India's pacifist independence leader Mahatma Gandhi, South African anti-apartheid icon Nelson Mandela, and U.S. president John F. Kennedy in the 1960s, on account of his "popularity in virtually all sectors of Mexican society."

 Marcos is often credited with putting Mexico's indigenous population's poverty in the spotlight, both locally and internationally.
-His popularity also served the Zapatista cause well in two very concrete ways.
-Most immediately, it deprived the Mexican government of the option of militarily crushing them.
-Second, Marcos was able to capitalize on his popularity to win public support, garner international solidarity, and attract media attention to the Zapatistas.

 Marcos has continued to attract media attention, and to be seen both in the company of celebrities and as a celebrity himself.
 For example, he was photographed alongside Mexican actors Gael García Bernal and Ilse Salas in November 2018, and Diego Luna in December 2019.

-Relationship with Inter Milan

-Apart from cheering for local Liga MX side Chiapas F.C., which relocated to Querétaro in 2013, Subcomandante Marcos and the EZLN also support the Italian Serie A football club Inter Milan.
-The contact between EZLN and Inter, one of Italy's biggest and most famous clubs, began in 2004 when an EZLN commander contacted a delegate from Inter Campus, the club's charity organization which has funded sports, water, and health projects in Chiapas.

-In 2005, Inter's president Massimo Moratti received an invitation from Subcomandante Marcos to have Inter play a football game against a team of Zapatistas with Diego Maradona as referee.
-Subcomandante Marcos asked Inter to bring the match ball because the Zapatistas' ones were punctured.
-Although the proposed spectacle never came to fruition, there has been continuing contact between Inter and the Zapatistas.
-Former captain Javier Zanetti has expressed sympathy for the Zapatista cause.